 For you see, Hot Springs was not just a small town with therapeutic waters.
-Back in the 1920s and 30s, Hot Springs was the place to see and be seen.
-Hot Springs, AR was full of gangsters, gamblers, and elegant ladies.
+In the 1920s and 30s, Hot Springs were the place to see and be seen.
+Hot Springs, AR, was full of gangsters, gamblers, and elegant ladies.

-Thanks to that history, visitors to Hot Springs can enjoy a visit to the Gangster Museum of America and learn all about the gangsters that once considered Hot Springs their playground.
-The Gangster Museum of America is quite interesting and consists of several galleries for visitors to enjoy and even has an antique casino!
+Thanks to that history, visitors to Hot Springs can enjoy visiting the Gangster Museum of America and learn all about the gangsters that once considered Hot Springs their playground.
+The Gangster Museum of America is quite interesting, consists of several galleries for visitors to enjoy, and even has an antique casino!

-Adding Gangster Museum of America to your list of things to do in Hot Springs, AR, is a great idea as its one of the best things to do!
+Adding the Gangster Museum of America to your list of things to do in Hot Springs, AR is a great idea, as its one of the best things to do!

 Ouachita Mountains and the Ouachita National Forest